The Silent Enemy (1930 film): Plot

-The Chief of the tribe, Chetoga (played by Chauncey Yellow Robe) trusts his best hunter Baluk (played by Chief Buffalo Child Long Lance) to ensure the tribe does not suffer from starvation in the coming winter.
+The Chief of the tribe, Chetoga trusts his best hunter Baluk to ensure the tribe does not suffer from starvation in the coming winter.
 They agree, and Baluk inquires about the Chief's daughter, who is trapping partridges; he insists her path is rocky and goes to make sure she is safe.
 The Chief obliges him to do so.

-The Chief is then approached by Dagwan, the tribe's corrupt medicine man (played by Chief Awakanush).
+The Chief is then approached by Dagwan, the tribe's corrupt medicine man.
 He ridicules Baluk behind his back and requests "another squaw" for himself, implying that he wishes to bed Chetoga's daughter, Neewa.
 The Chief declines his offer and suggests he look towards a group of jolly spinsters nearby.

-Meanwhile, the Chief's daughter Neewa (played by Molly Spotted Elk) is cornered by a bear and nearly forced off the edge of a cliff and into a river.
+Meanwhile, the Chief's daughter Neewa is cornered by a bear and nearly forced off the edge of a cliff and into a river.
 As soon as he arrives, Baluk slays the bear and captures the bear cubs, adding to Neewa's affection towards him.
-He returns to the village and gifts the cubs as pets for the Chief's other child, his young son Cheeka (played by Cheeka).
+He returns to the village and gifts the cubs as pets for the Chief's other child, his young son Cheeka.

 Soon, the adults of the tribe go merrily on a hunt; Cheeka, the son of the Chief, is eager to help but is told by Baluk that he is too young to join.
 Cheeka still makes a daring attempt to join them, paddling a canoe, with a basket containing his bear cubs behind him, but upon reaching the hunters, he is told to return home.
 As the days pass, the hunt is fruitless.
 At last, the hunters and Baluk returns to the Chief with nothing.

 Dagwan rejoices in Baluk's failure, saying a "good hunter" would have found food here.
 Hoping to gain more influence over Baluk, he secretly slays an elk using dark magic.
 He brings prove his superiority.
 The tribe rejoices in the meat.
 During the feast, Neewa privately comforts Baluk by dismissing Dagwan as a threat, insinuating that one lucky kill does not make him a great hunter.
 Jealous, Dagwan becomes yet more cruel in his plan to take power from Baluk.

 During Council, the Chief recalls that, in the past, 6 years of abundance inevitably lead to a 7th year of famine.
 Nevertheless, Baluk inspires the tribe to march north for the crossing of the caribou, where they can hunt and feed on thousands of the fauna.
 The Chief approves it, while Dagwan ridicules and demeans Baluk's idea.

 The tribes marches north and finds more barren lands and bitter cold.
 This pattern repeats again and again, each time with a worse result.
 During the marches, multiple members of the tribe die from the cold and starvation.